nathaneltitane/dextop/README.md

 └─────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-### Hardware requirements:

-For the best possible experience, make sure to have:

-- **A modern Android device equipped with a 64 bit ARM processor** (Android 7.0 or above: Termux limitation - Avoid Android 11/12/13 when and if possible: read more regarding the [Phantom Process Killer](https://issuetracker.google.com/issues/205156966))
-- **Medium to high speed internet connectivity** (wifi or other: for setup, updates and additional package downloads)
-- Approximately 4GB in free storage on the device for symmetric setup (Termux and distribution container)
-- A mouse (bluetooth or other)
-- A keyboard (bluetooth or other)
-- A power source other than the battery (for extended work periods and performance requirements: Samsung DeX limitation)
-- A monitor (highly recommended for phones and small devices)

-### Software requirements:
+### Setup:

-Before beginning, please note that ** automated Android package installs require that the 'Install Unknown apps' permission be enabled for the Termux application:**
+Before beginning, please note that **automated Android package installs require that the 'Install Unknown apps' permission be enabled for the Termux application:**

 To enable this permission, navigate into Settings → Security and Privacy → Install unknown apps → Termux and toggling the switch on.